-Government policies related to labor in also indicate a gap between districts / cities.
-The existence of labor market policies has the overall goal of labor market policies is income redistribution, therefore, can be effective in reducing income inequality.
-Labor market institutions include (1) social protection systems (programs and unemployment benefits, early retirement, systems, and various forms of social income support); (2) various aspects of childbirth (laws on minimum wages, labor protection laws and enforcement law); (3) implementation of active labor market policies, and (4) participation in trade unions and collective bargaining [3].
+Government policies related to labor in also indicate a gap between districts / cities 2 The existence of labor market policies has the overall goal of labor market policies is income redistribution, therefore, can be effective in reducing income inequality.
+Labor market institutions include (1) social protection systems (programs and unemployment benefits, early retirement, systems, and various forms of social income support); (2) various aspects of childbirth (laws on minimum wages, labor prot 2 it laws and enforcement law); (3) implementation of active labor market policies, and (4) participation in trade unions and collective bargaining [3].

 Referring to BPS data, that East Java Province has a contribution of 30 percent to Indonesia's total national GRDP.
 Secondary sector and tertiary sector from manufacturing, industry and services / trade.
-The dominance of the trade, financial, banking and services sectors in the total GRDP of regencies / cities in East Java is concentrated in cities / cities such as Surabaya City, Sidoarjo Regency, Gresik Regency, Pasuruan Regency, Malang Regency, Malang Regency, Kedoj Regency and
+The dominance of the trade, financial, banking and services sectors in the total GRDP of regencies / cit 7 in East Java is concentrated in cities / cities such as Surabaya City, Sidoarjo Regency, Gresik Regency, Pasuruan Regency, Malang Regency, Malang Regency, Malang Regency, Malang Regency, Malang Regency, and